 It is also important that any network paths are mapped via UNC rather than mapping a drive letter within a user session.
 This is because the drive mapping will not be known by services when they are running under the service control manager (ie: when they are running as services rather than when a user is logged in).
 A common mistake is to map a drive (for example X:) to a UNC path and then to use that drive when installing MailEnable.
 In this case, a potential problem is that when MailEnable services run under their system accounts, the X: will not exist.

 Install a MailEnable server under this configuration is done by running the installation process.
 During installation you will be asked for three paths.
 The first path is to the MailEnable Application Directory.
 For this you select a local path.
 This is where the program files will be installed to.
 The second path asked for is the Configuration Repository.
 For this path, select a shared storage location.
 The third path asked for is the Message Store Repository.
 You should also select the shared storage location for this.
 Do the same for any other nodes that you add to the cluster.
 If you have previous installed MailEnable on the server you cannot change the path through installation, you need to use the administration program to select the new configuration and message store path.
+This is done by running the administration program, right clicking the Messaging Manager icon and selecting Properties from the popup menu.

-It is very important that when MailEnable services run, that they are able to access the shared volume.
+It is very important that when MailEnable services run that they are able to access the shared volume.
 As mentioned earlier, you need to consider that MailEnable services run under local Windows accounts (IME_ADMIN and IME_SYSTEM), and both these accounts will need to access the shared storage.

 The Professional Edition of MailEnable experiences latency issues (for login and message routing) where a single implementation or site contains more than 20,000 users.
 MailEnable Enterprise Edition overcomes this issue by providing Enterprise Database configuration providers (rather than tab delimited files).